PKoopmann/pkoopmann.github.io/wedding-in-progress/explore.md

 ## Haarlem

 Many of you are directly staying in Haarlem, where we live and where also the wedding ceremonies take place.
 Haarlem is a beautiful city with its own charme.
-Lesser known than Amsterdam, we hope that our wedding also gives us the opportunity to see this town which you otherwise may never have visited.
+Less known than Amsterdam, we hope that our wedding also gives us the opportunity to see this town which you otherwise may never have visited.

 ### Haarlem itself